 Here in Colorado, we are lucky enough to enjoy 300 days of sunshine a year.
-Combined with the incredible beauty of our state, that means Colorado is comfortably in possession of some great outdoor activity options.
-But on those days when it’s raining, or snowing, or you just don’t feel like facing Mother Nature, Colorado also has some fun and exciting indoor attractions as well.
+Combined with our state’s incredible beauty, that means Colorado is comfortably in possession of some great outdoor activity options.
+But on those days when it’s raining, snowing, or you don’t feel like facing Mother Nature, Colorado also has some fun and exciting indoor attractions as well.

 Trying to keep the little ones entertained when the weather isn’t being cooperative can be tough, but in Colorado, your options for fun are just as plentiful as if it were a sunny day.
 For active adventure, try an indoor ski and snowboard park, which can help kids learn to handle themselves on the slopes no matter what the time of year.
 Some popular ones include Shredder Urban Ski & Snowboard Park in Boulder, and Woodward at Copper Mountain Ski Resort.
 There’s also the tempting call of indoor amusement parks, like Bananas Fun Park in Grand Junction, or Lollipop Park in Centennial, which has indoor rides like a carousel, teacup ride, and train rides, as well as other fun attractions like a house of mirrors, a bouncy castle, and a snack bar.
 Look out for indoor swimming pools in your area as well, many of Rec Centers have kid-designated swimming areas and even waterslides.

 If You’re Looking to Experience Nature Indoors…